atkins2000/atkins2000.github.io/README.md

-# I have made this website to function as a blog website and a portfolio.
+HI!
+I am Yash and this is my website.
-# Thankyou for checking out my profile
+Thankyou for checking out my profile